talwrii/netns-jail/README.md

 # netns jail
-Run a process in its own network jail.
+Run a process in its own network jail on linux.
 Provide some convenience functions for limited access.

 This is unreviewed AI-generated code.
 However, I use it.